 In the middle of the last century, state and local policymakers played a critical role in recognizing and protecting the right of public sector workers to organize into unions.
 It is up to today’s pro-worker policymakers and advocates to band together to support government workers and their right to come together in strong public sector unions in the 21st century.

 About the author

-Karla Walter is director of the American Worker Project at the Center for American Progress Action Fund.
-Walter focuses primarily on improving the economic security of American workers by increasing workers’ wages and benefits, promoting workplace protections, and advancing workers’ rights at work.
+Karla Walter is the director of the American Worker Project at the Center for American Progress Action Fund.
+She focuses primarily on improving the economic security of American workers by increasing workers’ wages and benefits, promoting workplace protections, and advancing workers’ rights at work.
 Prior to joining CAP Action, Walter worked at Good Jobs First, providing support to officials, policy research organizations, and grassroots advocacy groups striving to make state and local economic development subsidies more accountable and effective.
 Previously, she worked as an aide for Wisconsin state Rep. Jennifer Shilling (D).
 Walter earned a master’s degree in urban planning and policy from the University of Illinois at Chicago and received her bachelor’s degree from the University of Wisconsin-Madison.